googlefonts/variable-components-in-ufo/README.md

 In Glyphs, a very similar contruct is known as “Smart Components”.

-### What are Variable Glyphs?
+### What is a Local Design Space?

-In an interpolatable font family setup, glyphs generally interpolate, and therefore are variable.
-This variability is generally seen from a global designspace perspective.
-For example: the font has a Weight axis, therefore the glyphs are variable along the Weight axis.
+Around UFO, `.designspace` files are used to describe the axes and source locations for an interpolatable font system.
+The axes in this file are generally meant to face the end user.
+For example a "Weight" axis defines the range of weights the system is capable of.
+It also defines the source locations: for example all the "light" glyphs come from one UFO, and all the "bold" glyphs come from another.

-In the context of Variable Components, however, it is often useful for glyphs to have their own local designspace, that implements features that are specific to the glyph, and are specific to Variable Component use.
+In the context of Variable Components, however, it is often useful for glyphs to have their own designspace, which can implement features that are specific to the glyph, and are specific to Variable Component use.

 ### Better interpolatable transformations